Lawyacado

 Lawyacado (Lowyacaddo, Lawya Cado, Lawya Caddo, Lowya Cadde) is a town in the Awdal region of Somaliland.
 It is situated on the border with Djibouti.

-The town across the border in Djibouti is Loyada, a name derived from the Afar language, which when rewritten in Somali style becomes Lawyacado.
-That sounds like with a white calf in Somali speaking.
+The town across the border in Djibouti is Loyada, a name derived from the Afar language, which, when rewritten in Somali, becomes Lawyacado, which translates to "with a white calf".

 Demographics

-The town inhabitants belong to various mainly Afro-Asiatic-speaking ethnic groups, with the Gadabuursi and Issa subclans of the Dir especially well represented.
+The town inhabitants belong to various mainly Afro-Asiatic-speaking ethnic groups, with the Bahabar Celi - Bahabar Aadan - Bahabar Muuse - Reer Maxamed Gadabuursi and Issa subclans of the Dir especially well represented.

 Livestock

 Lawyacado is one of the Livestock markets in the region, along with Zeila, Lawaya-Adde, and Djibouti City.

 Livestock exports via Lawyacado in 2012 were 72,326 Sheep and Goats, and 3,779 Camels.

-Customs Office
+Customs office

 Lawyacado has a customs office to Djibouti.

 History of customs

 In December 2013, users protested that the entry fee to Somaliland was raised from 20,000 shillings to 26,000 shillings at the Lawyacado customs office.
 The Salal administration announced that there has been no increase in taxes and that customs operations are normal.

 In July 2014, Djibouti requested that the border through Lawyacado is closed and that the location of the customs is moved from Lawyacado to Zeila in the east.
 After a delegation including the Somaliland Minister of Interior visited Djibouti and negotiated, the border was opened while maintaining the customs location in Lawyacado.

 In February 2015, the government of Djibouti completely closed its border with Somaliland.
 This is seen as a countermeasure to Al-Shabaab's call to attack Western countries.
 People protesting this in Lawyacado burned tires and held other demonstrations.
 However, the President of Djibouti denied closing the border.

 In December 2018, the Somaliland government arrested Lawyacado Customs Director General and other key officials.

 In July 2019, the Zeila regional government raised the toll for vehicles in Lawyacado from $3 to $6, citing it as a road construction cost.

 In April 2020, the border at Lawyacado was closed, likely due to an increase in the number of people entering the country from Djibouti to escape COVID-19.

 In December 2020, the President of Somaliland, who was traveling to Djibouti, returned overland to Somaliland and visited Lawyacado.
 The border between Djibouti and Somaliland had been closed for six years but was restored on this day.

 In January 2021, the President of Somaliland announced the elimination of a $31 tax imposed on citizens traveling from Somaliland to Djibouti via Lawyacado.

 In July 2022, a meeting on border movement between Somaliland and Djibouti was held in Lawyacado, where it was agreed that a transit fee of $16 for Djiboutian citizens and 30,000 shillings for Somaliland citizens would be imposed.